 [Section 27 amended by No. 48 of 1993 s.
 28(1); No. 34 of 1999 s.
 9.]

-28. Limit on compensation of worker electing
+28. Limit on compensation for worker electing under s.
+24B

 A worker who elects under section 24B is not in any case (including the case of a worker suffering by the same accident more than one of the injuries mentioned in Schedule 2) entitled to more than the prescribed amount, in addition to payment of such expenses as are provided for in clauses 9, 17, 18, 18A and 19 which clauses are hereby made applicable to each worker entitled to compensation under this Division until that worker so elects and an agreement is registered or an order of an arbitrator is made with respect to the amount of compensation payable pursuant to the election.